moshesham/Amazon-BIE-Handbook/Getting-Started.md

-Okay, I've taken all the feedback and refinements into account to create a comprehensive and insightful Part 1 of the Amazon BIE Interview Handbook.
-This version aims to provide a deep understanding of the role and Amazon's data landscape, preparing candidates to excel in even the most challenging interview scenarios.

-Here's the complete Part 1, written from the perspective of a Senior Data Engineer, in Markdown format:

----

 # Part 1: Understanding the Foundation - The Role of a BIE and Amazon's Data Landscape

 This section provides a deep dive into the Business Intelligence Engineer (BIE) role at Amazon and explores the unique characteristics of Amazon's data landscape.
 Understanding these foundations is essential for anyone aspiring to become a successful BIE at the company.